Kingdom of Whydah: Life inside Whydah

-Whydah army
+Whydah military

-The king could field 200,000 men.
+According to early sources, the king could field 200,000 men.
 In comparison, other estimates range upward from twenty thousand, although contemporary interpretation is generally that these armies were of "overwhelming size".
 Battles were normally won by strength of numbers alone, with the weaker side fleeing.

 The Whydah army in the 18th century was commanded by the governors of the 26 districts.
-The governors were expected to arm their men with weapons.(Thornton 1999) Assou; Provincial governor and caboceer of the French fort at Whydah, could bring on to field 5–600 men as well as 4 French cannons.
-Another governor commanded 2,000 men whiles others could field 100, 200 or more men.
+The governors were expected to arm their men with weapons.(Thornton 1999) Assou, the provincial governor and caboceer of the French fort at Whydah, could field 500 to 600 men as well as 4 French cannons.
+Another governor commanded 2,000 men while others could field 100 to 200 or more men.
 Specialists existed in the army such as the Captain of the King's Musketeers.
 The Whydah army was divided into the left and right wings as well as the center which were further divided into platoons.
 In war, the first to go into action were the Musketeers who fought in the front ranks of the army.
 The archers followed suit and the army charged in after.
 The action culminated into hand to hand combat with swords, axes, and knives.
 Musketeers were employed around the late 17th century but they did not replace the spearmen, swordsmen and archers.

+Whydah's naval abilities enabled the state to form a refugee dynasty on fortified islands off the coast following the Dahomeyan invasion of the Whydah mainland around 1727.
+In that year, Whydah fortified two islands off the coast with mounted artillery on vulnerable crossing places.
+The Whydah refugees could also deploy boats to harass Dahomey and retreat back to the islands.
+On one occasion in 1774, Dahomey countered Whydah's fortification tactic through the construction of a causeway to access the island.